5T33Z0/Clover-Crate/Update_Clover/README.md

 Here are some examples of Kexts I've experienced issues with when updating:

-- **VoodooPS2Controller.kext**: can cause Kernel Panic if one of it's Plugins (VoodooInput.kext, VoodooPS2Mouse.kext, VoodooPS2Trackpad.kext and VoodooPS2Keyboard.kext) is also present at the root level of the "kexts" Folder.
+- **VoodooPS2Controller.kext**: can cause Kernel Panic if one of its Plugins (VoodooInput.kext, VoodooPS2Mouse.kext, VoodooPS2Trackpad.kext and VoodooPS2Keyboard.kext) is also present at the root level of the "kexts" Folder.
 - **AirportBrcmFixup.kext**: this Kext contains 2 Plugins, `AirPortBrcm4360_Injector` and `AirPortBrcmNIC_Injector.kext`.
 When using AirPortBrcmFixup, you are supposed to use only one of these plugins, not both!
 Using both can cause the boot process to stall indefinitely.
 On top of that, `AirPortBrcm4360_Injector` is not supported by macOS Big Sur and has to be disabled anyway.
 In OpenCore, you can just disable a Kext in the config.
 Since the Clover config does not support to take control of the kext loading sequence, you have to delete it from the Kext itself (right click on AirportBrcmFixup, select "Show package contents" > "Plugins").
 - **BrcmPatchRAM** and a bad combination of it's accompanying kexts can cause issues as well.
 Don't use BlueToolFixup.kext and BrcmBluetoothInjector.kext together.
 Former is needed for enabling Bluetooth in macOS Monterey where the latter is used in earlier versions of macOS.